mobook/MO-book/_sources/intro.md

 Welcome to this repository of companion notebooks for *Data-Driven Mathematical Optimization in Python*, a project currently under development with completion expected by Spring, 2023.
 These notebooks introduce the concepts and tools of mathematical optimization with examples from a range of disciplines.
 The goals of these notebooks are to:

-* provide a foundation for learning mathematical optimization hands-on,
+* provide a foundation for hands-on learning of mathematical optimization,
 * demonstrate the tools and concepts of optimization with practical examples,
-* help others get started with building models and solving problems using a state-of-the-art modeling language and solvers.
+* help readers to develop the practical skills needed to build models and solving problem using state-of-the-art modeling languages and solvers.

 ## Getting started